Day 1 : London – Windsor – Bath – Cardiff

 All the highlights of Britain and Ireland lie ahead as your epic journey across two mystical islands kicks off in London.
-The 'Big Smoke’s' skyscrapers and boroughs give way to an idyllic countryside as you wind your way to Windsor, the Queen’s residence.
-Arriving in Bath, you’ll admire the honey-coloured Georgian architecture which gives this ancient Roman city its elegant aspect.
+The 'Big Smoke’s' skyscrapers and boroughs give way to an idyllic countryside as you wind your way to Windsor.
+Arriving in Bath, you’ll admire the honey-colored Georgian architecture which gives this ancient Roman city its elegant aspect.
 Cross the Severn Estuary, the border between England and tiny Wales, where tonight its capital sets the stage for the rest of your memorable holiday.

-The delicate crystal for which Waterford is so famous takes centre stage this morning during a visit to the Waterford Crystal Showroom.
-Leave all that Viking history behind and enjoy the charming scenery en-route to Blarney Castle, where a quick kiss of the Blarney Stone will grant you the 'gift of the gab'.
-Your scenic drive continues across the Cork and Kerry Mountains.
+The delicate crystal for which Waterford is so famous takes center stage this morning during a visit to the Waterford Crystal Showroom.
+Leave all that Viking history behind and enjoy the charming scenery en route to Blarney Castle, where a quick kiss of the Blarney Stone will grant you the 'gift of the gab'.
+Your scenic drive continues past the Cork and Kerry Mountains.
 You’ll pass Killarney, where you could hop on an optional Jaunting Car ride, before continuing to Tralee, renowned for its annual Rose of Tralee International Festival.

 Your first stop today is Ireland's first 'City of Culture', Galway, or join an Optional Experience to the 15th-century Bunratty Castle and Folk Park delving into what Ireland was like in the 19th century.
 After a chinwag with the 'locals', drive through the wild landscapes of County Clare bound for Galway, the 'place of foreigners'.
 See its modern cathedral before heading to the whimsical Irish capital.
 This evening, an optional dinner and Irish show will have your toes tapping and taste buds craving another round of Irish coffee.

 Day 6 : Dublin sightseeing and free time